-It’s best to take prenatal vitamins throughout your entire pregnancy.
-Your healthcare provider may suggest continuing to take prenatal vitamins after the baby is born — especially if you’re breastfeeding.
+It is advisable to take prenatal vitamins throughout your entire pregnancy.
+Your healthcare provider may recommend continuing their use after giving birth, especially if you’re breastfeeding.
 Which specific nutrients are recommended during the postnatal period?